Asmenys/Chess/README.md

  - Castling: Kings may castle with either left or right rook if conditions are right.
  - En Passant: Pawns may be captured after a double jump.

+ ### Implementation
+ - Over 150 rspec tests covering the functionallity of the application writen following TDD principles.
+ - Design based on OOP paradigms.